Experienced Edwards AFB Attorney for Courts-martial and Nonjudicial Punishment

 Types of Military Justice at Edwards AFB

-There are two main types of legal proceedings you may face under the Uniform Code of Military Justice (UCMJ): nonjudicial punishment and courts-martial.
+There are two main types of legal proceedings you may face under the Uniform Code of Military Justice (UCMJ): nonjudicial punishment and court-martial.

 Nonjudicial Punishment